 Any pupil requiring insulin shots must establish a plan for administration of insulin shots with the Principal in consultation with the parent or guardian and the pupil’s medical professional.

-As a result, tudents should not carry any kind of medication on them unless noted by the doctor on their medication form.
+As a result, students should not carry any kind of medication on them unless noted by the doctor on their medication form.
 This includes: prescription medication, Ibuprofen, cold medicine, Midol, etc. If your child has a cold or is in pain and needs to take medicine, he/she should stay home from school.

 Oral Health Assessment